Focusing on Values, Not Just Goals

 The video by Dr. Russ Harris powerfully illustrates this concept, distinguishing between goals that focus on achievement and values that focus on enjoying the journey to the goal, regardless of its ups and downs.
 Even if we face detours or don’t reach the destination immediately, persevering in the right direction, true to our values, will bring meaning and growth.

 This values-based approach builds a stronger emotional foundation for change in behavioural conditions.
-It shifts the focus from “fixing a behaviour” to “supporting a child’s growth into the person they want to be.”
+It shifts the focus from “fixing a behaviour” to “supporting a child’s growth into the person they want to be.
+There should be a combination of goals and values that effectively prepare children for success in life.

 Suggested resources